 At the prompt, choose the Cloud Billing account you want to view.

 The Billng Overview page opens, with the Billing Account Overview tab selected.

 On the Billing Account Overview tab:

 - If your billing account has any credits, a summary of remaining credits appears in a Credits section.
-Credits that have expired or been fully used do not appear in this summary.
+Credits that have expired or been fully used don't appear in this summary.

 - Select Credit details to see a more detailed list of all your credits, including expired and exhausted credits.
 For each credit, you will see the Credit name, the Status of the credit (available or expired), the Remaining value and Original value, the Type (recurring or one-time), the Credit ID that appears on invoices, the Scope if the credit is restricted to particular services or SKUs, and the Start date and End date.

 - If Credits does not appear on the account overview page, it means this billing account does not have any promotional credits.